 Clearing the CLAT exam on the first try requires constant work along with the proper preparation strategy.
 The key to knowing how to crack CLAT is to properly comprehend the principles of each topic from all five sections:

 Along with studying the topics covered in the CLAT syllabus, there is much more you must accomplish to pass the exam with flying colors.
-Read along as we devise a cutthroat study plan to pass CLAT with ease.
+Read along as we build a comprehensive study plan to pass CLAT on your first attempt.

 Before diving into the study plan it’s crucial to understand the CLAT exam pattern.